8go/matrix-commander/README.md

     --name 'Fancy DM room 4' -name 'Cute DM room 4' \
     --topic 'All about Matrix 4' 'All about Nio 5' \
     --alias roomAlias1 '#roomAlias2:example.com'
+$ # rooms (normal as well as DM) are by default created encrypted,
+$ # to overwrite that and to create a room with encrypted disabled use '--plain'
+$ matrix-commander --room-create public-room-alias2 --plain
+$ matrix-commander --room-dm-create not-encrypted-alias3 --plain
 $ # join rooms
 $ matrix-commander --room-join '!someroomId1:example.com' \
     '!someroomId2:example.com' '#roomAlias1:example.com'